timurmert/timurmert/README.md

 ---

 ### 🎯 Goals
-- ✅ Build and maintain high-quality open-source projects
+- ✅ Contribute to innovative cybersecurity and embedded systems projects
-- 🚀 Collaborate with other developers on innovative projects
-- 🌟 Master full-stack development by 2025
+- 🚀 Expand expertise in data processing and machine learning
+- 🌟 Achieve global recognition through impactful open-source contributions

 ---

 ### ✨ Fun Facts
-- 🖥️ Built my first website at the age of 14
+- 🖥️ Built my first Arduino project in high school
+- 🛫 Contributed to a UAV project that ranked 8th globally
 - 🌍 Fluent in both English and Turkish
-- 🎮 Avid gamer and eSports enthusiast